DanielAdek/js-server-code-sample/README.md

 # js-server-code-sample

-## This is a list of Python scripts for beginner projects.

 ### Description

 This repository contains a sample NodeJS server code example.
 It is a simple application to send json data throw API endpoint.